The-Trademark-Factory/thetrademarkfactory/content/pages/international-trademark-services.md

       image_right: false
       align_center: false
   - _bookshop_name: cta/ctaDefault
-    title: |
-      Trademark <em>Portfolio</em> Management
+    title: 'International Trademark <em>Portfolio</em> Management '
     content: >-
-      <p>Do you have an <strong>existing trademark portfolio</strong>?
-Are you
+      <p>Do you have an <strong>existing international trademark
-      concerned that you may miss deadlines and risk losing your rights?
-If so, The TradeMark Factory can manage your trademark portfolio for Australian and international trademarks.
-Let us take care of your trademark portfolio so you will never miss a deadline.</p>
+      portfolio</strong>?
+Are you concerned that you may miss deadlines and risk losing your rights?
+If so, The TradeMark Factory has a custom in-house trade mark database so management of your trademark portfolio for both Australian and international trademarks is a breeze.</p><p> Let us take care of your international trademark portfolio so you will <strong>never miss a deadline</strong>.</p>
     button:
       title_button: Let us manage your portfolio
       url: /contact
       title: <p>Get Started</p>
   - _bookshop_name: cards/twoCols
-    title: <p>IP <em>Healthcheck</em></p>
+    title: <p>International Trademark <em>Healthcheck</em></p>
     content: >-
       <p><strong>Are you concerned that your existing trademarks are not as they
-      should be?</strong> Maybe you have changed the name of your company and are not sure what needs to be updated?
-It is essential that your trademarks are properly maintained as any incorrect details could impact your rights.
-The TradeMark Factory can assist you to ensure your trademarks are up to date and correctly protected.
-Simply contact us with the details of your existing trademarks, and we will conduct the necessary searches to ensure that your trademarks are current and properly recorded.</p>
+      should be? </strong> Maybe you have changed the name of your company and are not sure what needs to be updated?
+It is essential that your trademarks are <strong>properly maintained in all countries</strong> as any incorrect details could impact your global trademark rights.
+      </p><p>The TradeMark Factory can assist you to ensure your trademarks are
+      up to date and correctly protected. <strong>Simply contact us
+      </strong>with the details of your existing trademarks, and we will conduct
+      the necessary searches to ensure that your trademarks are current and properly recorded.</p>
     button:
       title_button: Enquire about an IP Healthcheck
       url: /contact